this is my Amazon sotre

 \b

-" and note that part of a Zip Code matched the format for a phone number.Basics of .NET Regular Expressions
+" and note that part of a Zip Code matched the format for a phone number.Let's explore some of the basics of regular expressions in .NET.

 You should get to know a few characters with special meaning.
 You already met "\b